When should we prefer Decision Transformers for Offline Reinforcement Learning?: Experiments

 Compared to BC, both CQL, and DT demonstrated enhanced robustness to injected data, experiencing less than 10\% deterioration.
 However, the resilience of these agents manifests differently.
 CQL's resilience is more volatile than DT's, as evidenced by the larger standard deviations of blue bars compared to orange ones.
 In Appendix \ref{subsec:random_data_appendix}, we present a per-task breakdown of the results in Figure \ref{fig:random_data_deter}, which shows several intriguing trends.
 CQL's performance varies greatly across tasks: it improves in some, remains stable in others, and deteriorates in the rest.
 Interestingly, when CQL's performance on the original dataset is poor, adding random data can occasionally improve it, as corroborated by Figure \ref{fig:sample_eff_d4rl}.
 CQL's volatility is particularly apparent in \textsc{robomimic}, with \figref{fig:sub_opt_robomimic_strg1} showing that CQL deteriorates nearly 100\% on the Lift PH dataset but improves on the Can PH dataset by nearly 2x.

 The low deterioration of BC on \textsc{robomimic} MG is likely just because the MG data was generated from several checkpoints of training a SAC agent, and therefore already has significantly lower data quality than either \textsc{robomimic} PH or \textsc{d4rl}.
-In \secref{subsec:trajectory_lengths}, we found Imitation Learning to be superior when the behavior policy was driven by humans.
-However, when suboptimal data is mixed with high-quality human data, Sequence Modeling becomes preferable over Imitation Learning.
+In \secref{subsec:trajectory_lengths}, we found BC to be superior when the behavior policy was driven by humans.
+However, when suboptimal data is mixed with high-quality human data, DT becomes preferable over BC.